Dark Triad at Work

 exaggerated sense of entitlement which leads to them taking credit for their

-coworker’s work and getting involved in bullying others.
+coworker’s work or getting involved in bullying others.
 They also tend to

 prioritize their personal glory above everything else, which may drain team